ZEXINLIU/zexinliu.github.io/_posts/2025-11-15-contrastive-learning.md

 ---

 In this blog, we will talk about
-- how contrastive learning is applied to CV through representative works, e.g. MOCO
+- how contrastive learning is applied to CV and extend to multimodal learning through representative works, e.g. InstDics, MOCO, SimSiam, CLIP, etc.
-- how to construct the objective, e.g. NCE loss, , what is the math behind it?
+- how to construct the objective, e.g. Triplet loss, (info) NCE loss, NT-Xent loss, Mutual Info loss, etc,  what is the math behind them?
--
+- how to apply contrastive learning in biomedical study?

 What is contrastive learning?
 Contrastive Learning is a Machine Learning paradigm where unlabeled data points are juxtaposed against each other to teach a model which points are similar and which are different.
 That is, as the name suggests, samples are contrasted against each other, and those belonging to the same distribution, or have some latent features in common are pushed towards each other in the embedding space.
 In contrast, those belonging to different distributions or no attributes in common can be learned are pulled against each other.